We're here to help

 - Direct debit: your bill amount is automatically taken out of your bank account each month on the due date.
 You can set this up in your Meridian account.

-- Credit/debit card: you can set up recurring credit or debit card payments, so your bill amount is automatically taken off your card on your nominated due date.
-This can be weekly, fortnightly or monthly and you can set this up in your Meridian account.
+- Credit/debit card: your bill amount is automatically taken off your credit/debit card each month on the due date.
+You can set this up in your Meridian account.

 - Direct credit: you can pay your bill via your online or phone banking.